 Real world consequences

 The consequences of responding to racism, whether online or offline, are very high for people of colour.
 As a race scholar who uses social media to discuss issues of racial justice, I’m often tagged into unsafe discussions.
 Here, I focus on one specific incident.
-I was tagged by a White woman on two of her threads where she was bickering with a White man who had previously attacked me.
-She had seen these past incidents, because she had also responded and being part of the earlier discussion.
-She knew what he was capable of, including deceiving me into giving him material for an article he published without my consent.
-He pretended to be a regular member of the public and did not disclose he was working on a story and that he was seeking my commentary.
-He also plagiarised my social media posts for his story.
-I had publicly called him out on his unethical “journalism.”
-He and his editor were equally boorish in their responses on Twitter.
-I subsequently blocked him and his churnalist publication.
-The writer continued to return to my blog to write comments for weeks and months to come, bragging about using an IP blocker so he could evade the moderation functions on my blog.
-This gives you a sense of how heavily invested racist people are in pursuing their hate speech and abuse.
+I was tagged by a white woman on two of her threads where she was bickering with a white man.
+He previously published an article plagiarising my social media posts, and using comments from my posts, which he solicited without my consent.
+I publicly engaged him on his unethical “journalism.”
+He and his editor were boorish in their responses on Twitter.
+I subsequently blocked him.
+The writer returned to my blog to write abusive comments for months, bragging about using an IP blocker so he could evade the moderation functions on my blog.

 Racism should not be the cost of doing public science and other engagements on social media.
 People of colour already face a high degree of racist aggression as a consequence of our work, volunteering, other writing, and our own social media posts on anti-racism.